The House passes billions in aid for Ukraine and Israel after months of struggle. Next is the Senate

-WASHINGTON (AP) — The House swiftly approved $95 billion in foreign aid for Ukraine, Israel and other U.S. allies in a rare Saturday session, Democrats and Republicans joining together after months of political turmoil over renewed American support for repelling Russia's invasion.
+WASHINGTON (AP) — The House swiftly approved $95 billion in foreign aid for Ukraine, Israel and other U.S. allies in a rare Saturday session as Democrats and Republicans banded together after months of political turmoil over renewed American support for repelling Russia's invasion.

-With overwhelming support, the $61 billion in aid for Ukraine delivered a strong showing of American backing as lawmakers race to deliver a fresh round of U.S. support to the war-torn ally.
-Some lawmakers cheered on the House floor and waved blue-and-yellow flags of Ukraine.
+With overwhelming support, the $61 billion in aid for Ukraine passed in a matter of minutes, a strong showing as American lawmakers race to deliver a fresh round of U.S. support to the war-torn ally.
+Some cheered on the House floor and waved blue-and-yellow flags of Ukraine.

-The unusual process, with each bill having its own vote, allowed unique coalitions to form around the bills, pushing them forward.
+Aid to Israel and the other allies also won approval by healthy margins, as did a measure to clamp down on the popular platform TikTok, signs of how unique coalitions formed to push the separate bills forward.
 The whole package will go to the Senate, where passage in the coming days is nearly assured.
 President Joe Biden has promised to sign it immediately.

 "We did our work here, and I think history will judge it well," said embattled Speaker Mike Johnson, R-La., who is risking his own job to marshal the package to passage.